Join an Ensemble

 We also try to plan pep gigs at places like the Castro Street Fair, Berkeley Senior LGBT Center, the New Year’s Senior Luncheon in the Tenderloin, the AIDS Walk, and Walk for the Cure in Golden Gate Park.

-Visit our Contact page and select “New Member” for more information on how to get on board!
+Contact us for more information on how to get on board!

 Twirlers do not have a set routine, typically free-styling down the parade route, although they do usually join in for any group dance or marching elements that the band does.